wix-incubator/wix-rest-docs/all/guides/wix-groups/docs/Terminology.md

 Request submitted by a site member to join a private group.
 The request can be approved or rejected by a group admin.

 ## Membership question
 A question asked to members when joining a group.
-Only group admins can create or update membership questions and can set whether it is required to answer membership questions
+Only group admins can create or update membership questions and can set whether it is required to answer membership questions.

 ## Role
 Role a site visitor has in a group.